-Step 4: Apply mitigation methods to reduce lighting to agreed limits in other sensitive locations - lighting design considerations watercourses.
+Step 4: Apply mitigation methods to reduce lighting to agreed limits in other sensitive locations - lighting design considerations

 Where bat habitats and features are considered to be of lower importance or sensitivity to illumination, the need to provide lighting may outweigh the needs of bats.
-Consequently, a balance between a reduced lighting level appropriate to the Habitat may include woodland and hedgerows etc. Absence of artifical illumination.
+Consequently, a balance between a reduced lighting level appropriate to the recreation or occasional use.